radiorabe/minio-cloudevents-service/README.md

 # MinIO CloudEvents Service

-**MinIO CloudEvents Service** consumes MinIO events from a Kafka topic in S3/MinIO format and then converts them to CloudEvents and sends them to a `cloudevents` topic in Kafka.
+**MinIO CloudEvents Service** consumes MinIO events from a Kafka topic in S3/MinIO format, converts them to CloudEvents, and sends them to a `cloudevents` topic in Kafka.

+In essence it's a workaround for the fact that MinIO does not allow natively sending CloudEvents since it implements the same API surface that AWS S3 also provides.

+To acheive this, we implement a simple [S3 CloudEvents Adapter](https://github.com/cloudevents/spec/blob/main/cloudevents/adapters/aws-s3.md).

 ## Usage